 - Must Work, Volunteer, or Actively Seek Employment

-In the event a resident violates the house rules, they must move out, sometimes immediately, or return to detox if they lapse or relapse.
+In the event a resident violates the halfway house rules, they must move out, sometimes immediately, or return to detox if they lapse or relapse.
 The consequences of rule violations are usually included in the terms of the residency contract which all residents sign when moving in.

-Pros and Cons of Halfway Houses
+Pros and Cons of a Halfway House

 When considering whether a halfway house is the right choice for you, it is recommended to weigh the pros and cons of halfway houses before moving in.